zaliqarosli/Loris/modules/genomic_browser/test/TestPlan.md

  - None
 ***
 #### SNP tab
-- The *PSCID* column should provide links to the timepoint_list module filtered to this candidate.
+- The *PSCID* column should provide links to the candidate_profile module filtered to this candidate.
 - The *RsID* column should provide link to the [dbSNP](http://www.ncbi.nlm.nih.gov/SNP/) http://www.ncbi.nlm.nih.gov/SNP/
 ***
 #### CNV tab
-- The *PSCID* column should provide links to the timepoint_list module filtered to this candidate.
+- The *PSCID* column should provide links to the candidate_profile module filtered to this candidate.
 ***
 #### Methylation tab
-- The *PSCID* column should provide links to the timepoint_list module filtered to this candidate.
+- The *PSCID* column should provide links to the candidate_profile module filtered to this candidate.
 - The *Cpg Name* column should provide links to the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) https://genome.ucsc.edu/cgi-bin/hgTracks at the location centered on that cpg 1000bp wide.
 - The *Gene* column should provide links to the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) https://genome.ucsc.edu/cgi-bin/hgTracks at the location centered on that gene.
 There can be many gene name.
 The links should open new window.
 - The *Accession Number* column should provide links to the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) https://genome.ucsc.edu/cgi-bin/hgTracks at the location centered on that gene.
 There can be many gene name.
 The links should open new window.